WayfaringBloke/dnd/writing/pub/World.md

 Once an audiovisual cacophony of consumption, a decade of neglect has left this paradise of popular luxury derelict.
 Its surronded by an increasingly desperate series of supports trying to prevent it from falling over.

 ### Central
 The shrivelled heart of Xim, where beuracrats and businessmen manage the nation's decline.
 Bland offices tower over stout apartment blocks, ad screens are so common the street lights never need to be turned on.
-Features the parliment building, CID (Central Information Department) building,
+Features the parliment building, CID (Central Information Department) building, and of course the HyperMall.

 ### Cloud City
 Tethered to the HyperMall the cloud city once flew miles above cloud level to allow its residents to experience a beautiful clear sky (and get skin cancer).
 Due to poor maintenance and fuel costs it now runs only a few hundred meters above the HyperMall.
 Its residents are extremely insular so nobody knows what it looks like up there.